traviswimer/grunt-not-constantinople/README.md

         },
         // Coverage thresholds.
 Set to false to ignore thresholds
         thresholds: {
-          'statements': 90,
+          statements: 90,
-          'branches': 90,
+          branches: 90,
-          'lines': 90,
+          lines: 90,
-          'functions': 90
+          functions: 90
         },
         // The format of the coverage reports
         report: {
           type: 'lcov',
           print: 'detail'
         },
-        cleanup: true, // removes the contents of the coverage folder before running istanbul }
+        // removes the contents of the coverage folder before running Istanbul
+        cleanup: true
       }
+    }
   },
 });
 ```

-*All values in this example represent the defaul values that will be used if they are not specified*
+*All values in this example represent the default values that will be used if they are not specified.*

 ### Options